 The Elementary Education Program at Millikin University is a distinctive program that prepares you for teaching in grades 1-6.
 From your first semester until your last, you are provided with opportunities to learn from some of the best teachers in the field through our intensive internship program, making ours a uniquely practical program.

-When students graduate from Millikin, they’ve not just been in the field for their senior year, but every year, and that experience creates a confidence in our graduates that converts to a high placement rate for our program, as well as great representation of Millikin graduates at the Principal and Superintendent level around the state.
+When students graduate from Millikin, they’ve not just been in the field during their senior year, but every year, and that experience creates a confidence in our graduates that converts to a high placement rate for our program, as well as great representation of Millikin graduates at the Principal and Superintendent level around the state.
 History shows us that Millikin Elementary Education graduates are highly respected and sought after for these and many other reasons.

 Essential elements of our field experience include: